Decays $Z\to e_ae_b$ in a 3-3-1 model with neutral leptons: Numerical discussion

 Similarly, the dependence of LFV decays on $t_\beta$ is shown in Fig. \ref{fig_tbLFV}.

-Corresponding to the chosen scanning range of the parameter $t_\beta$ given in Eq. \eqref{eq_scanRange}, we see that all Br(LFV) depend on $t_\beta$ and the upper bounds are consistent with the constraints from current experiments as in Refs. \cite{BaBar:2009hkt, MEG:2016leq, Belle:2021ysv, MEGII:2023ltw}.
-However, the upper bounds on branching ratios in the left panel of Fig. \ref{fig_tbLFV} are larger than the future sensitivity by the future sensitivity as results in Fig. \ref{fig_z0LFV} \cite{MEGII:2018kmf, Belle-II:2018jsg}, see Table \ref{BRdecay}.
+Corresponding to the chosen scanning range of the parameter $t_\beta$ given in Eq. \eqref{eq_scanRange}, we see that all Br(LFV) depend on $t_\beta$, and the upper bounds are consistent with the constraints from current experiments as {shown} in Refs. \cite{BaBar:2009hkt, MEG:2016leq, Belle:2021ysv, MEGII:2023ltw}.
+However, the upper bounds on branching ratios in the left panel of Fig. \ref{fig_tbLFV} are larger than the future sensitivity, {as demonstrated in the} results in Fig. \ref{fig_z0LFV} \cite{MEGII:2018kmf, Belle-II:2018jsg}, see Table \ref{BRdecay}.
 Next, the upper bound of LFV$Z$ decays are max[Br$(Z \to \mu e)] \simeq 2.4 \times 10^{-7}$, max[Br$(Z \to \tau \mu)] \simeq 1. \times 10^{-7}$, and max[Br$(Z \to \tau e)] \simeq 8.8 \times 10^{-7}$.
-We can see that only the decay rate $(Z \to \mu e)$ is close to the latest experimental bound \cite{ATLAS:2022uhq}, values of $\mathcal{O}(10^{-7}).$ Besides that the two other decays are still much smaller than that of the recent experimental sensitivities as in Ref. \cite{ATLAS:2021bdj}, values of $\mathcal{O}(10^{-6}).$ However, the future sensitivities for these decays will be as at HL-LHC \cite{Dam:2018rfz} and at FCC-ee \cite{Dam:2018rfz, FCC:2018byv}, see Table I. From these results, we can infer that although Br($Z \to \mu e$) satisfied the recent experimental sensitivities, two other channels satisfied the future experimental data at HL-LHC \cite{Dam:2018rfz}.
+We can see that only the decay rate $(Z \to \mu e)$ is close to the latest experimental bound \cite{ATLAS:2022uhq}, {with} values of $\mathcal{O}(10^{-7}).$ Besides that, the two other decays are still much smaller than the recent experimental sensitivities as in Ref. \cite{ATLAS:2021bdj}, {with} values of $\mathcal{O}(10^{-6}).$ However, the future sensitivities for these decays will be as at HL-LHC \cite{Dam:2018rfz} and at FCC-ee \cite{Dam:2018rfz, FCC:2018byv}, see Table \ref{BRdecay}.
+From these results, we can infer that although Br($Z \to \mu e$) satisfied the recent experimental sensitivities, two other channels satisfied the future experimental data at HL-LHC \cite{Dam:2018rfz}.
 However, all of them are still very difficult to detect at FCC-ee \cite{Dam:2018rfz, FCC:2018byv}.
 In addition, the upper bounds of Br$(h \to \mu e),$ Br$(h \to \tau \mu)$ decays have the same result as in Fig. \ref{fig_z0LFV}, and Br$(h \to \tau e) < 5 \times 10^{-6}$.
-The future experimental sensitivities at the HL-LHC and $e^+e^-$ colliders may be orders of $\mathcal{O}(10^{-5}), \mathcal{O}(10^{-4}),$ and $\mathcal{O}(10^{-4})$ \cite{Qin:2017aju, Barman:2022iwj, Aoki:2023wfb} for the three above LFV$h$ decays, respectively.
-It is easy to see that, only Br$(h \to \tau \mu)$ possibly reach a significant value of the near future experimental sensitivities at the HL-LHC and {$e^+e^-$ colliders}.
+The future experimental sensitivities at the HL-LHC and $e^+e^-$ colliders may be {of the order} $\mathcal{O}(10^{-5}), \mathcal{O}(10^{-4}),$ and $\mathcal{O}(10^{-4})$ \cite{Qin:2017aju, Barman:2022iwj, Aoki:2023wfb} for the three {mentioned previously} LFV$h$ decays, respectively.
+It is {easily seen} that only Br$(h \to \tau \mu)$ {is likely to} reach a significant value {within} the near future experimental sensitivities at the HL-LHC and $e^+e^-$ colliders.